Darkpaster/Darkpaster.github.io/src/content/topics/en/society/discrimination.md

 - **There are no clear genetic boundaries** between so-called "racial" groups
 - **Genetic differences are distributed clinally** (gradually) across geographical regions, not in discrete blocks
-- **"Racial purity" is a myth**—all populations are the result of ancient and recent admixture
+- **"Racial purity" is a myth** — all populations are the result of ancient and recent admixture

 ## Gender Differences: Science vs. Stereotypes